daremat/es6-epf/README.md

 All all things all good, our code start to look as something clean and modern...

-However, there is still a major drawback: While virtually [all browsers can run ES5 code](http://kangax.github.io/compat-table/es5/), [not all web browser are compatible with ES6](http://kangax.github.io/compat-table/es6/) / ESNext (looking at you, Internet explorer and the other one).
+However, there is still a major drawback: While virtually [all browsers can run ES5 code](http://kangax.github.io/compat-table/es5/), [not all web browser are compatible with ES6](http://kangax.github.io/compat-table/es6/) / ESNext (looking at you, Internet explorer ![trollface]).

 We have the choice:
  - write modern ESNext code, that may won't run if your client has an outdated browser